BothBosu/Funpar-Project/README.md

 Comparison with TensorFlow: See how the Rust implementation performs against a popular deep-learning library.

 The simple version of the neural network achieved the fastest training time, followed by TensorFlow and the parallel versions.
-This was surprising, as the parallel versions were expected to be faster due to their ability to utilize multiple CPU cores.

 ![image](https://github.com/cs-muic/2023-t1-finalproject-ann/assets/50020179/4faa3b76-3a37-4020-b05a-e6ea42b354ea)